When and Where to View the Best Fall Foliage in PA

 Kinzua Bridge State Park is the site of the Kinzua Viaduct, formerly the world’s highest and longest railroad bridge at 301-feet tall and 2,053-feet long.

-For the best views: A skywalk supplies superb views of the Kinzua Creek Valley year-round, and the valley is strikingly beautiful when splashed with fall colors.
+For the best views: The Kinzua Skywalk supplies superb views of the Kinzua Creek Valley year-round, and the valley is strikingly beautiful when splashed with fall colors.
 Plus, a glass-bottom viewing area provides a look at the remnants of the famous viaduct.

 11. Big Pocono State Park